 Employees represent a critical resource for performance and innovation.
 Fine-tuning your HR and payroll practices will make it easier for employees to interact with the systems.

 Effective systems also save organizations time and money.
-Here are seven ideas for improving your Human Resource Management System in 2017.
+Here are six ideas for improving your Human Resource Management System.

 Integrate HR, Payroll and Time & Attendance

 Confirm your organization is ‘fair, square and legal’

 Over time organizations often develop separate systems as the needs of the business change.
 Mergers and acquisitions often bring different systems.
 Over time, the links between the systems break down, leading to duplicate entry.
 Consider looking at a system that combines all components into a ‘single point of truth’ about your employees.

 Look at ways to consolidate your payroll processes.
 If you have international branches, are they each running local systems?
 Have you considered a system that would provide international options?

 Review your ongoing processes.
 Do you have multiple pay frequencies?
 That can mean additional time and effort on the part of payroll staff and possibility for errors.
 How is time collected and approved?
 Take time to review and benchmark each step of your process and look for ways to improve.

 If you find that it is time to consider a new system, seek out a trusted advisor who can offer multiple options based on your needs.